6 Request Compute, Memory, and Latency Bottlenecks

 where \(k\) is the number of draft tokens.
 For \(\alpha = 0.8\) and \(k = 4\), this gives about 3.4 tokens per cycle on average.

-The speedup depends on the relative cost of the draft and target models.
+The speedup to TPOT depends on the relative cost of the draft and target models.
 If the draft model runs at \(c\) times the speed of the target model (so a draft forward pass takes \(1/c\) the time of a target forward pass), the wall-clock speedup is approximately:

 \[\text{speedup} \approx \frac{E[\text{tokens per cycle}]}{1 + k/c}\]